nielsdehaan1977/Fintech_Module6/README.md

 ### This Jupyter notebook can be used as a Housing Rental Analysis tool and utilizes interactive visualizations and geospatial analysis to provide the user with information to find viable investment opportunities in real estate.

 The tool first analyzes the overall trend in an area/city and then goes deeper into sections of that area/city by comparing trends in neighborhoods.
-That are visible in various interactive visualizations to help the user decide where best to invest.
+Analysis and trends are displayed in various interactive visualizations to help the user decide where best to invest.
 The tool uses the PyViz ecosystem which includes boht hvPlot and GeoViews.
 PyViz is a Python visualization package that provides a single platform for accessing multiple visualization libraries.

 ---